-When time is short, who doesn’t love a quick, yet filling, one dish meal.
-Yvonne Brunot and I prepared this grain and vegetable based recipe on a recent episode of Everyday Chef on PEG TV.
-Believe it or not, as we enter into October, I still saw these great vegetables for sale at the farmers market.
+When time is short, who doesn’t love a quick yet filling, one-dish meal?
+Yvonne Brunot and I prepared this grain and vegetable-based recipe on a recent episode of Everyday Chef.

-The tomatoes, corn, peppers, garlic and onions are cooked down with black beans and the slight smoky seasoning of chili powder and cumin.
-Then, everything is topped with a cornmeal and whole wheat based batter and baked.
-The result is a warm, satisfying vegetable medley, with a crunchy grain topping to soak up all the flavors.
+The tomatoes, corn, peppers, garlic, and onions are cooked down with black beans and the slight smoky seasoning of chili powder and cumin.
+Then, everything is topped with cornmeal and whole wheat-based batter and baked.
+The result is a warm, satisfying vegetable medley with a crunchy grain topping to soak up all the flavors.